 NJH IRB members and HRPP Staff must complete the required modules in the CITI Course in the Protection of Human Research Subjects, or other training determined to be equivalent by the Director of RRA.
-IRB members must complete the CITI IRB Member and Basic Biomedical coursework, and HRPP/HRPP Staff must complete the Basic biomedical course.
+IRB members

 New NJH IRB members are required to complete orientation and the Initial Education requirement before they may serve as Primary Reviewer.